 A key element of Japan's aim to become a world power was military might.
-Following Prussian (army) and British (navy) models, Japan built up a formidable armed force.
+Following Prussian army and British navy models, Japan built up a formidable armed force.
 Using the same 'gunboat diplomacy' on Korea that Perry had used on the Japanese, in 1876 Japan was able to force on Korea an unequal treaty of its own, and increasingly meddled in Korean politics.

+By the time of Mutsuhito's death in 1912, Japan was recognised as a world power.
 Japan entered WWI on the side of the Allies, and was rewarded with a council seat in the newly formed League of Nations.
 It also acquired German possessions in East Asia and the Pacific.
 The war had been a boon for industry, creating a new stratum of wealth (though the vast majority of the population was left out).